alonrubintec/3DViewer/README.md

 ## Qt 3DViewer
-### Qt 3DViewer is a compact tool for viewing 3D models in a user friendly way.
+### Qt 3DViewer is a compact tool for viewing 3D models in a user-friendly way.

 <br>This project is a compact and user-friendly application designed to showcase
 <br>3D models in a visually appealing manner.
 With support for a wide range of
 <br>file formats including .obj, .stl, .ply, .off, and .om.

 Powered by Python the PyQt framework, the app use OpenGL, in combination
-<br>with ModernGL to render the 3D models and scenes in a interactive experience.
+<br>with ModernGL to render the 3D models and scenes in an interactive experience.
 <br>Designed and developed by Alon Rubin.